discordconsole-team/DiscordConsole/README.md

 > DiscordConsole is a software aiming to give you full control over accounts, bots and webhooks!

+**Note: Current version of DiscordConsole is messy and is therefor being rewritten.
+Sadly the rewrite is stuck because of an upstream dependency.**

 ### Table of Contents

 - [Install](#install)